Abd-al-RahmanH/Github-Tutorial/README.md

 ##git commit -m "Added new feature"
 ##git push origin main

-Before pushing you need to connect it
+If you're pushing to the remote repository for the first time, you might need to set up the remote using:
+##git remote add origin <your_repository_url>#Select green button https or ssh url